dashaub/PBDP/hw6/Shaub_David_HW6.md

 40
 ```

-Now we stop the first Kafka workers and see how the cluster reacts:
+Now we stop the first Kafka worker and see how the cluster reacts:
 ```
 $ docker stop 1502c3ed8350
 1502c3ed8350